 To answer the question: We’ve developed a practical and scenario-based course for ITIL Practitioner.
 One of the reasons for it is that we believe it fits well with the practical nature of the new certification.

 Nobody wants a death by powerpoint course for a practical course like ITIL Practitioner, but what’s the alternative?
 Welcome, scenario based learning!

 Lecture-Based versus Scenario-Based

 Ellen explained that whether to create a scenario-based course or not depends a lot on the syllabus.
 With foundation-level courses, there’s a lot of theory and knowledge which have to be transferred to the learner, usually as a result of the syllabus.
-In that case, a lecture-based training, including examples, cases and assignments, is helpful to understand all the theory.
+In that case, lecture-based training, including examples, cases, and assignments, is helpful to understand all the theories.

 In the case of a practitioner-level course, the learners will have to practice what they are going to bring to the workplace.
 It’s essential for them to actually use the templates and the tools which they will use when they are back at work.
 Therefore, a scenario-based approach is needed.